LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: Introduction

 \IEEEPARstart{T}he evolution towards next-generation (xG) wireless systems envisions artificial intelligence (AI)-native architectures wherein intelligent, resilient communication protocols autonomously emerge to manage unprecedented network dynamics \cite{Resilientsystem}.
 Central to this vision is the medium access control (MAC) protocol, which orchestrates channel access among numerous nodes.
 As network topologies become increasingly varying and heterogeneous, the prevailing paradigm of designing static, human-engineered MAC protocols is rendered obsolete, necessitating protocol emergence solutions that can learn and adapt in real-time \cite{10955466}.
 This need is particularly acute in challenging scenarios such as uplink data transmission scheduling (UDTS) within cellular networks \cite{MP-0, MP-maddpg}.

 Deep reinforcement learning (DRL) and its multi-agent counterpart (MARL) have become a promising approach in this domain, modeling network nodes -- such as base stations (BSs) and user equipments (UEs) -- as autonomous agents that learn coordinated control messages and policies through trial-and-error interaction \cite{MP-scale,mostafa2025,drx, FeasibleMAC}.
-Despite substantial potential for enhancing network key performance indicators (KPIs), up-to-date formulations often neglect the intrinsic game-theoretic relationships among network entities, typically resorting to fully centralized or fully decentralized control paradigms \cite{Massive,llm4mac}.
-For instance, the uplink scheduling between a BS and its UEs is an inherently hierarchical game.
-Rigid, centralized control by BS stifles the ability of UEs to adapt rapidly to their time-varying local states.
-The Stackelberg game (SG), a canonical model for hierarchical interactions, more precisely captures these asymmetric dynamics \cite{10264114} and can guide policy convergence in MARL frameworks \cite{9444840}, rendering it a more natural and faithful solution.
-However, generalization in dynamic network environments remains a critical bottleneck \cite{Semantic-paper}, as fluctuating numbers of agents render traditional game-theoretic solutions and fixed-architecture MARL methods infeasible.
+Despite substantial potential for enhancing network key performance indicators (KPIs), up-to-date formulations typically resort to fully centralized or fully decentralized control paradigms but neglect the intrinsic game-theoretic relationships among network entities \cite{Massive,llm4mac}.
+Meanwhile, the UDTS in cellular networks is inherently characterized by resource competition under centralized coordination.
+Therefore, compared to alternative cooperative games \cite{9207866}, the Stackelberg game (SG), a hierarchical leader-follower game, can grant the flexibility of UEs under the guidance of the BS.
+Moreover, it can elegantly capture the underlying dynamics \cite{10264114} and guide policy convergence in MARL frameworks \cite{9444840}, rendering it a more natural and faithful solution.
+However, generalization in dynamic network environments remains a critical bottleneck \cite{Semantic-paper}, as there commonly emerges a fluctuating number of agents (i.e., attached UEs).